POSTED: 16 Jul, 2025

 A massive congratulations to our PhD researcher, Akash Hettiarachchi, for winning the QUT (Queensland University of Technology) Faculty of Business and Law’s 3MT® Final!
 Akash’s presentation on the impact of collaborative robots (cobots) in enhancing diversity—particularly gender and generational diversity—in the manufacturing workforce was truly inspiring.
 This victory paves the way for Akash to advance to the Grand Final at the Graduate Research Student Showcase on 11th September at QUT.
 The winner of this final will represent Australia at the Asia-Pacific competition, where over 900 universities from 85 countries compete.

 Akash is part of our Centre’s Human-Robot Workforce team, led by A/Prof Penny Williams, Prof Greg Hearn, and Postdoctoral Research Fellow Dr. Melinda Laundon.
-You can read more about Akash’s groundbreaking project here: Read More.
+You can read more about Akash’s project here: Read More.
 We are incredibly proud of Akash and excited to support him in the next stage of his journey!

 Recognising Other Remarkable Participants